Apinajé people: Documentation Projects

 In the Acknowledgements section of “The Language of the Apinajé People of Central Brazil”, Oliveira thanks the Fundação Nacional do Índio (FUNAI) for assistance with the documentation needed for the research.
 Therefore, the Apinayé language has been part of a small documentation project, to provide the research necessary for this dissertation and descriptive grammar.
 Otherwise, documentation projects for this language are unavailable.

 Ethnography

 The most recent ethnographic study done on the Apinajé people is from 2017, where the education system is analyzed (Sousa et al.).
 The most prominent ethnography of the Apinayé language and people is Oliveira's thesis dissertation (2005).
 This was preceded by Da Matta's work (1982) which explores Apinajé customs and traditions.
-Curt Niumendajú was a German anthropologist and ethnologist who wrote The Apinayé (1939).
+Curt Nimuendajú was a German anthropologist and ethnologist who wrote The Apinayé (1939).
 The book is based on the social structure of the indigenous group, though it also includes minimal information regarding the linguistic formation of the Apinayé language.